 Right to Opt-Out

-Under Applicable Law, you have the right to opt out of selling (as defined under the CCPA) or sharing for the purpose of behavioral advertising (as defined under the CPRA) of your personal information.
-As mentioned above, we do not sell or share (as these terms are defined in the CCPA and CPRA respectively) your personal information.
+Under U.S Applicable Law, you have the right to opt out of selling or sharing (as these terms are defined under U.S Applicable Law) of your Personal Information.
+As mentioned above, we do not sell or share your Personal Information.

 Right to Limit Use of Sensitive Personal Information

-You may have the right to limit our use of your Sensitive Personal Information, only to what is necessary to the performance of the services you requested.
-In addition to the general exercising of rights method, you may exercise your right by checking the "Limit the Use of my Sensitive Personal Information" box.
+You may have the right to limit our use of Sensitive Personal Information, only to what is necessary to the performance of the services you requested.

 Exercising Your Rights